This will be the first in a series of posts where I write an in-depth profile of each dental school in the UK.

 Whitechapel is well connected; it has an Overground station as well as being on the District and Hammersmith & City Lines.
 And things will get better in the next couple of years because there is going to be a Crossrail station for Whitechapel opening in September 2018.

 Recently completed works on Whitechapel road have also made it a lot safer for cyclists.
-I think this is worth mentioning because lots of students cycle in to university and they can use the CS2 (cycle superhighway 2) cycle lane directly to the dental hospital.
+I think this is worth mentioning because lots of students cycle into university and they can use the CS2 (cycle superhighway 2) cycle lane directly to the dental hospital.
+When the weather is nice, I often choose to cycle from West London to the Dental Institute – you may think I am crazy to choose to commute on a bicycle in London, but it has now become a great cycling city with dedicated cycle lanes and specific traffic lights for cyclists.

 As a city, London is one of the biggest and best in the world.
 There’s always so much going on that you’ll never get bored – and there’s something for everyone.
 There really is no need to go into details about London because I’m sure you can believe me when I say its amazing.
 I plan to write a separate post about student life in London anyway so I’ll go into details there.